kirillkovalenko/nssm/README.txt

 Thanks to Riccardo Gusmeroli for Italian translation.
 Thanks to Eric Cheldelin for the inspiration to generate a Control-C event on shutdown.
 Thanks to Brian Baxter for suggesting how to escape quotes from the command prompt.
 Thanks to Russ Holmann for suggesting that the shutdown timeout be configurable.
 Thanks to Paul Spause for spotting a bug with default registry entries.
 Thanks to BUGHUNTER for spotting more GUI bugs.
 Thanks to Doug Watson for suggesting file rotation.
 Thanks to Арслан Сайдуганов for suggesting setting process priority.
+Thanks to Robert Middleton for suggestion and draft implementation of process affinity support.

 Licence
 -------